DanPearce/CI_PP4_TheForum/README.md

 </details>

 #### Getting in Touch
 Users are able to get in touch with the site owner and administrators.
-They can click the 'Report Post' button underneath each indivodual post which will redirect them to the contact us page - where the user can describe their problem to the admins.
-The users are also able to press the contact us button at all times through the navigation menu, they can use this to report again or they can get in touch with any general questions too.
+They can click the 'Report Post' button underneath each individual post which will redirect them to the contact us page - where the user can describe their problem to the admins.
+The users are also able to press the contact us button at all times through the navigation menu, they can use this to report again, or they can get in touch with any general questions too.

 - User Story Testing: 14, 15